-During the didactic year, if a student scores less than 80% on a formative assessment, the student is encouraged to contact the course director for content clarification and informal remediation to include identification of areas of strengths and weaknesses.
+- a.
+Formative assessment: if a student scores less than 80% on a formative assessment, the student is encouraged to contact the course director for content clarification and informal remediation to include identification of areas of strengths and weaknesses. - b.
+Summative assessment: if a student scores less than 80% on a summative assessment, the student must contact the Remediation Coordinator via MSU email within 1 business day of grade release to schedule a meeting.